-- Yorkshire Winter Wonderland - From November 18 to January 7, Winter Wonderland at the York Designer Outlet, has the North of England's biggest ice rink plus a vintage fun fair and all the usual Christmas food and drink goodies.
+- Yorkshire Winter Wonderland - From November 17 to January 6, Winter Wonderland at the York Designer Outlet, has the North of England's biggest ice rink plus a vintage fun fair and all the usual Christmas food and drink goodies.
 Some of the funfair rides date from as early as 1933.
 And in the 2018 - 2019 season there will be new food and drinks to try in The Chalet at the Ice Factor, and family-friendly treats at Perky Peacocks Cafe overlooking the ice rink, Catch up on designer shopping averaging 60% off and then relax overlooking the skaters' waltz.
 Advance booking on their website is a good idea.